More New Zealanders being given anti-psychotics, many for 'off-label' reasons like sleep

 The jump in anti-psychotics is being attributed to aggressive marketing by drug companies and older European woman using them "off label" as sleep medication or tranquilisers.

-University of Otago researched published today shows a 49 per cent jump in anti-psychotic prescriptions between 2008 and 2015.
+University of Otago research published today shows a 49 per cent jump in anti-psychotic prescriptions between 2008 and 2015.

 More than 500,000 prescriptions were issued in the last year of research.
 But the sharp rise appears to outstrip any increase in the conditions the drugs are designed to treat.